-Clean up data and import JSON to the spreadsheet – here you should check if Google spreadsheet allows you importing JSON from any link and launching the code in the spreadsheet.
-You can download some open source code from here.
+Clean up data and import JSON to the spreadsheet – here you should check if Google spreadsheet allows you to import JSON from any link and launching the code in the spreadsheet.
+You can download some open-source code from here.

 Now let’s dive into the process and how the key stages look like:

 1) Boolean search

 The most important is the data preparation phase since you need to have all data in one tab and candidates you want to compare with either skill, location, or photo in the second tab.